owen-totem-space/1.Markdown/TeamDocs/1. Issue Resolutions/Automate Duplicate Display.md

 	```
 - Save and close the file
 - Right click the file and rename it from `DisplaySwitch.txt` to `DisplaySwitch.bat`

-> You have now created an executable file.
+>[!TIP] You have now created an executable `.bat` file.
 Double click the file to duplicate the displays!
-> Now lets create the shortcut:
+Now lets create the shortcut.
 - Put this file in a discreet location on the PC
 - Right click the `DisplaySwitch.bat` file and select `Create Shortcut`
 - Once the shortcut is create, you can right click the file and select `Properties`